-In-person on campus interviews only
+In person on campus interviews

 We teach our students from the very foundations of the computing discipline, so you don’t need to have any prior experience of computer programming before joining us.
 However, if you do have experience that you’d like us to know about, then we’d love to see your work.
 Don’t bring any materials to the visit.
 Instead, make materials available to us online.
 The free video and web hosting services provided by YouTube and GitHub are recommended.
-As a suggestion, you could provide ONE video of a game or software application that you have worked on alongside ONE source code excerpt from that artefact.
+As a suggestion, you could provide one video of a game or software application that you have worked on alongside one source code excerpt from that artefact.

-The best candidates will showcase digital game projects that they've pursued beyond the school context to demonstrate their passion and dedication.
+The best candidates will showcase digital projects that they've pursued beyond the school context to demonstrate their passion and dedication.
 Avoid showcasing mark-up (e.g., HTML) as tutors are more interested in any programming experience you might have (e.g. Python, Java, C, etc.).
 We appreciate that many candidates don’t have prior experience, and those that do will likely be self-taught.
 As such, we do not evaluate the size or quality of your source code.
 We are instead exploring your interests and what excites you to determine if the course is a good fit.

 During the visit to our studio, we’ll ask you to:

-- Explain what computing is
+Explain what computing is

-- Distinguish computing from digital literacy and ICT
+Distinguish computing from digital literacy and ICT

-- Confirm your level of comfort with mathematics
+Tell us about your level of comfort with mathematics

-- Show your enthusiasm for self-regulated problem solving with enthusiasm
+Show your enthusiasm for self-regulated problem solving

-- Collaborate with other people to achieve a shared goal
+Reflect upon how you have collaborated effectively with other people to achieve a shared goal

 It’s important that you understand that the visit isn’t a traditional ‘interview’ as such, but an opportunity for us to have an informal discussion in which you can determine whether computing is the ‘right fit’ for you, or whether one of our other courses might be more appropriate for your skills and interests.

-- Does the candidate demonstrate an excitement for problem-solving and/or computational thinking in a self-regulated context? - Evidenced by personal statement, reference, and school/college achievements
+Does the candidate demonstrate an excitement for problem-solving and/or computational thinking in a self-regulated context? - Evidenced by personal statement, reference, and school/college achievements

 We aim to make all decisions within five working days of interviews.
 However, in some cases, we might wait until we have held a batch of interview sessions before we make a decision.
 All decisions will be made online in your UCAS Track account and we will also email you.